aep-dev/aep.dev/aep/general/0004/aep.md

 #### Pattern uniqueness

-When multiple patterns are defined within a resource, these patterns **must** be mutually unique, where uniqueness is defined as being by-character identical once all resource ID path segments have been removed, leaving all `/` separators.
+If multiple patterns are defined within a resource, the patterns defined must not overlap in the set of resource paths that they can match.
+In other words, a resource path may match at most one of the patterns.

 Therefore the following two patterns **must not** be defined within the same
 resource: